 Purchase of Lot 155 Cape Tribulation Road, Diwan in the Daintree Lowland Rainforest

-Fundraising for this project was completed in August 2020 and the purchase of the property will occur in October 2020.
+Fundraising for this project was completed in August 2020 and settlement on the purchase of the property occured on the 11th of November 2020.

 Location: Queensland, Australia

 Action: Purchase of Lot 155 Cape Tribulation Road, Diwan, Daintree Lowland Rainforest (Number 2218)